 30 Day Juice Fast Weight Loss

 Juice fasting has been sweeping the social media for a couple of years now.
 Its’ proponents claim it’s a breakthrough way to lose weight.
-On top of that, sticking it out and going through with a juice cleanse draws toxins out of your body, helps you get through the night without constant tossing and turning and packs a ton of other health benefits which we break down later in the article.
+On top of that, sticking it out and going through with a juice cleanse helps you get through the night without constant tossing and turning and packs a ton of other health benefits which we break down later in the article.
 While the most popular fasts last for up to a week, some people claim that you can effectively survive on a juice fast for a whole month, and not only shed your excess pounds, but improve your overall well-being.
 Is it true, and can you safely get rid of that belly fat with a 30 day juice fast weight loss plan?
 Read below to find out.

 This is a fad diet promoting weight loss and «cleansing» through consumption of exclusively fruit and vegetable juices for a timespan of 3 days to several weeks.
-Advocates of juice cleansing insist it delivers a bevy of health benefits:
+Advocates of juice cleansing claim it delivers a bevy of health benefits:

 - Helps in determination of food sensitivities